‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Like there's, I sent you guys that screenshot of like a bunch of the teens at the beach in the end scene, like in the exchange at the end.

 And I'm just like, look at these fucking guys, man.
+Like, that's like a Life Magazine photo.

 And it's just like this movie is aggressively representing culture at this exact time.

-And I think a lot of stuff now doesn't, maybe 30 years from now, we'll look back and be like, wow, the summer I turned pretty really encapsulates what 2024 was like, but it, it doesn't feel like it in the the moment, I guess.
+And I think a lot of stuff now doesn't, maybe 30 years from now, we'll look back and be like, wow, the summer I turned pretty really encapsulates what 2024 was like, but it, it doesn't feel like it in the moment, I guess.

+Yeah, it's interesting.
 This movie comes down to the four people are just a good hang.

-Billie Jean, her brother, and the two sisters.
+Billie Jean, her brother, and the, and the two sisters.
+It's just fun to hang out with.

 And it's a cool setting.